ASO for Education apps in India

 English base, regional depth, exam-prep demand

-India’s education search has an unusual language profile: English is widely used and understood in app listings, so unlike Germany or Japan you can often start with a strong English listing and reach a broad audience — while Hindi and India’s many regional languages unlock significant additional reach, especially for mass-market and younger-learner apps.
+India’s education search has an unusual language profile: English is widely used and understood in app listings, so unlike Germany or Japan you can often start with a strong English listing and reach a broad audience.
+Hindi and India’s many regional languages add significant reach on top, especially for mass-market and younger-learner apps.
 The right call is audience-dependent and best made by research, not assumption.
-Layered over the language question is demand shape: India has enormous, high-intent interest in competitive-exam preparation, skills like spoken English, and learning for children, so terms built around exams, skills, and "for kids" tend to be both high-volume and high-intent.
-Research how your specific Indian learners actually search — often in English or transliterated terms — and build the metadata around the exact prep or skill you serve.
+Then there’s demand shape: India has enormous demand for competitive-exam preparation, skills like spoken English, and learning for children, so terms built around exams, skills, and "for kids" tend to be both high-volume and high-intent.
+Research how your specific Indian learners actually search, often in English or transliterated terms, and build the metadata around the exact prep or skill you serve.

 Prioritize Google Play throughout, since India is overwhelmingly Android.

-- English base often works; Hindi/regional unlock depth — decide by research.
+- English base often works; Hindi/regional add depth, so decide by research.

 - Exam-prep, skills, and kids-learning terms are high-intent in India.